jundalisay/spblist/content/en/research/buddha/dhammapada/chapter-01.md

 1. Mind precedes all mental states.

 Mind is their chief.
-They are all mind-wrought.
+They are all made by the mind.

-If with an impure mind a person speaks or acts suffering follows him like the wheel that follows the foot of the ox.
+If one speaks or acts with a corrupt mind, suffering follows, just as the wheel follows the foot of the ox that pulls the cart.

-2. If with a pure mind a person speaks or acts happiness follows him like his never-departing shadow.
+2. If one speaks or acts with a pure mind, happiness follows, like a shadow that never leaves.

 3. "He abused me, he struck me, he overpowered me, he robbed me."